 Faces of Cuboid

 A Cuboid is made up of six rectangles, each of the rectangles is called the face.
-In the figure above, ABFE, DAEH, DCGH, CBFG, ABCD and EFGH are the 6 faces of cuboid.
+In the figure above, ABFE, DAEH, DCGH, CBFG, ABCD and EFGH are the 6 faces of the cuboid.

-The top face ABCD and bottom face EFGH form a pair of opposite faces.
+The top face ABCD and the bottom face EFGH form a pair of opposite faces.
 Similarly, ABFE, DCGH, and DAEH, CBFG are pairs of opposite faces.
 Any two faces other than the opposite faces are called adjacent faces.

 Consider a face ABCD, the adjacent face to this are ABFE, BCGF, CDHG, and ADHE.

 Base and lateral faces

-Any face of a cuboid may be called as the base of the cuboid.
+Any face of a cuboid may be called the base of the cuboid.
 The four faces which are adjacent to the base are called the lateral faces of the cuboid.
-Usually, the surface on which a solid rest on is known to be the base of the solid.
+Usually, the surface on which a solid rests is known to be the base of the solid.

 The edge of the cuboid is a line segment between any two adjacent vertices.